yangsen207/RTSPProxy/README.md

 ## Build the Project
+This project requires .NET Standard 2.0 to build.

-Just clone and build using Visual Studio or from command line.
+You can clone and build using Visual Studio or from command line.
 For example:

   1. clone this GitHub repository
   1. `MSBuild RTSPProxy.sln /p:Configuration=Release /p:Platform=x64`